 This is how camera sensor “sees” the world:

 The first thing you need to do is to parse the metadata required for decompression algorithm.
 File stores certain size information, offsets, information about the method of data storage etc..
 With DNG everything is simple: all you need is clearly written in the specification and its always in one place (and isn’t scattered throughout the entire file).
 JPG Decompression becomes a pleasing experience.

 CR2 format is a bit more complicated since the variables are scattered in different groups of tags and decompression algorithm vary slightly from camera to camera.
-Nikon in its format always uses the same algorithm, Huffman trees used for decompression is only thing that varies.
+Nikon in its format always uses the same algorithm, Huffman trees used for decompression is the only thing that varies.
 These trees (unlike in the case of Canon), can be subtracted from the metadata and doesn’t require rebuilding every time.
 Metadata is stored deep in the Makernote section which has its own format.

 Actually, one of the main problems of proprietary formats is that within CR2 and NEF data is stored in one piece (actually Canon keeps several pieces, which then must be glued into one > _ <).
 DNG stores many small pieces (tiles), so the processing tasks can be easily parallelized.
-Comparing to original RAW file, decompression on DNG is 3-4 times faster in our Raw.pics.io.
+Comparing to an original RAW file, decompression on DNG is 3–4 times faster in our Raw.pics.io.

 Some cameras that support DNG can write uncompressed data.
 File size is bigger, but you can skip the step of decompression.

 Demosaicing of “raw” data